Load Balancing Policies in Heterogeneous Systems: Non-Monotone Stability and Heavy-Traffic Optimality: Heavy-Traffic Optimality and Queue-Length Distribution

-As shown in Table \ref{tab:policies}, JSQ and Po$d$ use a vector of all ones as the scaling vector $\boldsymbol{\gamma}$, meaning that the expected queue lengths are asymptotically equal in heavy-traffic.
-This result coincides with prior literature \cite{hurtado2020transform-Transformmethod, hurtado2021throughput-Pod-stability-heterogeneous}.
-On the other hand, the JSED policy uses the scaling vector $ \boldsymbol{\gamma} = \{ \mu_1,...,\mu_n \} $, and thus the expected queue length is asymptotically proportional to their service rate in heavy-traffic, while the expected workloads are asymptotically equal across servers.
+As shown in Table \ref{tab:policies}, JSQ and Po$d$ use $\mathbf{1}$ as the scaling vector $\boldsymbol{\gamma}$, meaning that the expected queue lengths are asymptotically equal in heavy traffic.
+This coincides with the results in \cite{hurtado2020transform-Transformmethod, hurtado2021throughput-Pod-stability-heterogeneous}.
+On the other hand, JSED uses the scaling vector $ \boldsymbol{\gamma} = ( \mu_1,...,\mu_n ) $, and thus the expected queue lengths are asymptotically proportional to their service rates in heavy traffic, or equivalently, the scaled backlogs \(Q_l/\mu_l\) are asymptotically equal across servers.